ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/03-file/assignment.md

 kubectl -n opentelemetry-operator-system get pods
 ```

-Once the daemonset collectors have restarted, let's check the logs coming into Elastic:
+When you see that the replacement daemonset Collectors have been up for at least 30 seconds, let's check the logs coming into Elastic:

 1. Open the [button label="Elasticsearch"](tab-0) tab
 2. Click `Discover` in the left-hand navigation pane